-Studying in Tartu is both attractive and affordable – it means high-quality education at a low cost in a country that is simultaneously both ancient and very modern, close to nature and technologically advanced, proud of its unique culture and traditions and open to the world (Estonia is a member of the EU and NATO and it belongs to the eurozone and the Schengen space).
+Studying in Tartu is both attractive and affordable – it means high-quality education at a low cost in a country that both has traditions and is very modern, is close to nature as well as technologically advanced, is proud of its unique culture and traditions as well as open to the world (Estonia is a member of the EU and NATO and it belongs to the eurozone and the Schengen space).

-One option is, of course, to run in the next elections and become a parliamentarian and shaping policy.
+One option is, of course, to run in the next elections and become a parliamentarian, shaping policy.
 However, much more often the expertise and analytical skills of political scientists are enlisted by electoral candidates to ensure (re-) election.
 They thus become political aides or consultants, helping in electoral campaigns or with analyzing and interpreting legislative issues and constituencies once the candidate has been elected; they also often work in ministries and other state institutions (both on the national and supra-national levels) to ensure the implementation and monitoring of specific policies and laws.

-What is crucial in all of these different jobs is the political scientist’s ability to set aside his/her own prejudices and remain objective in gathering and analyzing data as well as presenting the findings.
+What is crucial in all of these different jobs is the political scientist’s ability to set aside his/her own prejudices and remain objective in gathering and analysing data as well as presenting the findings.
 In addition, digital competencies are now essential to the skill set that is required in every field of life.
 The MA programme Politics and Governance in the Digital Age will help to achieve this personal integrity and professionalism for future employment, wherever it may be.

-Our graduates have gone to work in think tanks, government offices, and NGOs both in their native countries or in international hubs like Brussels.
+Our graduates have gone to work as experts in think tanks, government offices, and NGOs both in their native countries or in international hubs like Brussels.
 Some have opted for academia and continued in doctoral studies.

-The tuition fee for fee-paying students is 3,800 euros per year and it covers tuition and some study materials.
-Altogether 20 study places are available on the programme.
-On the basis of the admission results, 11 best applicants (regardless of citizenship) will be given the tuition waiver.
+The tuition fee is 3,800 euros per year.
+Altogether 20 students will be admitted to this programme.
+Based on the admission’s ranking list, 10 best applicants will be given the tuition waiver.
 There is 5 tuition waivers available for EU/EEA/Swiss applicants and 5 tuition waivers for applicants with other citizenships.
-Applicants do not have to apply for the tuition-waiver separately, as they will be considered automatically for the competition.
+Applicants do not have to apply for the tuition waiver separately, as they will be considered automatically for the competition.